 Like a tiny smoldering ember dropped in a pile of thirsty pine needles, her voice began to multiply.
 To his amazement, Bishop Blake watched as one family after another stood up and joined their voices to hers.
 As a result of that day, this church and the surrounding community has cared for and adopted hundreds of children in foster care over the last 12 years.
 In fact, their county actually has more than enough foster families to meet the need there.

 Each year since 2004, the church has celebrated that second Sunday in November.
-We are thrilled to announce that this year, for the first time, these two efforts will merge – Orphan Sunday for the purpose of inviting the church to care for orphans worldwide and Stand Sunday for the purpose of calling the church to stand for children and families in U.S. Foster Care.
+This past year, these two efforts merged – Orphan Sunday for the purpose of inviting the church to care for orphans worldwide and Stand Sunday for the purpose of calling the church to stand for children and families in U.S. Foster Care.

 This post originally appeared in our Foster Roster e-newsletter which is delivered each Friday.
 We try to keep it short and sweet and fill it with practical articles, videos, blog posts and other tools for leaders like you working to help kids and families in foster care.
 To sign up, go to http://bit.ly/1rwn6eO.